genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 ### Count rows

-To discover how many rows of data there are in a table, use the [`count`](#dbmon-commands) command.
-For large tables, this could take some time to return:
+To discover how many rows of data there are in a table/view, use the [`count`](#dbmon-commands) command.
+For large database entities, this could take some time to return:

 ```javascript
 DbMon:BROKER>count